nminhkhoi0818/YPP3_SQL_Challenge/8-Week-SQL/Case Study #3.md

 	p.plan_name
 ```

-4. What is the customer count and percentage of customers who have churned rounded to 1 decimal place?
+**4. What is the customer count and percentage of customers who have churned rounded to 1 decimal place?**

 ```sql
 SELECT